labordynamicsinstitute/ldilab-manual/_sources/12-jira-revision-guidance.md

       - If using the scripts, you can use the `[aeareq](https://github.com/AEADataEditor/editor-scripts)` as usual.

+#### Some notes

+Please be clear when writing the revision report.
+The report should make sense without having to refer to the previous report.

+- The body of the report should reflect the current status of the deposit.
+    - Example: if authors were missing a setup program before and now provide it, the `Code Description` section of the REPLICATION.md should be updated to reflect the inclusion of this program.
+- Replace all [REQUIRED] and [SUGGESTED] items with [We REQUESTED] and [We SUGGESTED], respectively.
+    - Note: in the summary, these tags are using bullets (`- [REQUIRED]`) - those should be changed to "quotes": `> [We REQUESTED]`
+- Below each such tag, add a bullet point.
+Start the paragraph with "Done" if the issue was resolved, or "Not done" if not.
+Then explain what was done.

+An example:

+    > [REQUIRED] Please add a setup program that installs all packages as noted above.
+Please specify all necessary commands.
+An example of a setup file can be found at [https://github.com/gslab-econ/template/blob/master/config/config_stata.do](https://github.com/gslab-econ/template/blob/master/config/config_stata.do)

+becomes

+    > [We REQUESTED] Please add a setup program that installs all packages as noted above.
+Please specify all necessary commands.
+An example of a setup file can be found at [https://github.com/gslab-econ/template/blob/master/config/config_stata.do](https://github.com/gslab-econ/template/blob/master/config/config_stata.do)

+    - Done.
+A setup program has been added to the deposit, which installs all necessary packages.

 ## An example

 In the example below, the revision found bugs in the code that were not previously present (a **new action item**), and identified the continued lack of data citations (an **unresolved** action item).
 A setup program that was requested was provided by the authors, and is thus **resolved**.